ADHD Signs in Kids vs. Adults: What's Different

 AI diagnostic systems have demonstrated remarkable accuracy across numerous medical specialties.
 Studies comparing AI vs doctors who makes the more accurate diagnosis show artificial intelligence often matches or exceeds human physician performance in specific diagnostic tasks, particularly in radiology, dermatology, and ophthalmology.
-Recent benchmarking studies indicate that cutting-edge AI algorithms achieve accuracy rates between 85-95% across multiple medical domains, sometimes surpassing the average performance of board-certified specialists.
+Recent benchmarking studies indicate that AI algorithms achieve accuracy rates between 85–95% across multiple medical domains, and AI doctor accuracy sometimes surpasses the average performance of board-certified specialists in imaging-heavy specialties.

 Machine learning algorithms excel at pattern recognition, analyzing thousands of medical images or data points simultaneously.
 They don't experience fatigue, emotional stress, or cognitive biases that can affect human decision-making.
 Advanced AI systems can process vast amounts of medical literature and patient data instantaneously, potentially catching subtle diagnostic clues that busy physicians might miss.
 These systems can cross-reference symptoms against millions of case studies and research papers in seconds, creating comprehensive differential diagnoses that might take human physicians hours to develop manually.